angband/angband/docs/option.rst

 Know all runes on birth ``birth_know_runes``
   For players who don't enjoy the "identify by use" process for wearable items.
-This option means all object properties are known at the outset, so artifacts and ego items will identified on walking over them.
+This option means all object properties are known at the outset, so artifacts and ego items will be identified on walking over them.

 Know all flavors on birth ``birth_know_flavors``
   For players who don't enjoy the "identify by use" process for consumable